-The Foundation principally supports Washington, DC based projects and initiatives in the areas of education, health and human services with measurable and tangible objectives.
-Funding will only be provided to entities organized and operated exclusively for charitable or educational purposes, which have qualified under Section 501(c)(3) of the Internal Revenue Code.
+The Foundation principally supports projects and initiatives located in the greater Washington, D.C. region, by funding human services, health care initiatives and furthering the cause of education with measurable and tangible objectives.
+Grants will only be provided to entities organized and operated exclusively for charitable or educational purposes, which have qualified under Section 501(c)(3) of the Internal Revenue Code.

 The Foundation does not support basic research, scholarships, endowment funds, publications, films, construction, acquisition of buildings, special events/fund raising, sectarian religious activities, political lobbying, or legislative activities.
 We also tend not to support capital improvement and challenge grant requests.